FRRouting/frr/doc/user/bgp.rst

    If you do not want specific attributes, you can drop them using this command, and let the BGP proceed by ignoring those attributes.

+.. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> path-attribute treat-as-withdraw (1-255)...

+   Received BGP UPDATES that contain specified path attributes are treat-as-withdraw.
+If there is an existing prefix in the BGP routing table, it will be removed.

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> graceful-shutdown

    Mark all routes from this neighbor as less preferred by setting ``graceful-shutdown``